 Though originally a tropical fish, nowadays you can find them in almost every pet shop.
 They are one of the most popular aquarium fish in the world.

 Physical characteristics of the Guppy

 Nowadays, pet Guppies are crossbred at fish breeding farms.
 This emphasizes the colors of their scales, making them look more vivid and vibrant than their wild cousins.
 Their morphology also differs from that of wild guppies.
 This is especially true regarding their fan-shaped caudal fin, which is generally much more defined in farm-raised fish.

 Not all Guppies have the same tail shape.
 The most common tail shapes resemble shovels, swords, harps, and fans.

 The Guppy is a particularly small fish, measuring around three to four centimeters for males and up to six centimeters for females.
-The adult female is generally longer and more colorful than the male.

 The ideal environment for a Guppy

 While the Guppy is a relatively peaceful fish, they are known to be very active and tend to live in scattered schools.
 It is therefore highly recommended to adopt at least five of them (preferably one male and four females).
 Guppies do not enjoy being left alone in an aquarium.

 Because the Guppy is a surface fish, it needs a fairly clear swimming area.
 However, placing plants at the bottom of the aquarium is highly advised.
 The ideal water temperature is 23°C (73°F), but it can vary between 20 (68°F) and 25°C (77°F).
 Ideally, they should live in hard water between 10 and 30 dGH with a pH ranging between 6.8 and 8.
 The aquarium should also be very bright because the Guppy prefers a well-lighted environment.